Chaffey College: History

 Financial troubles forced the school to close in 1901.
 The building was taken over by the city and became the home of Ontario High School (now Chaffey High School).
 In 1906 the Chaffey endowment was legally separated from USC and reorganized to benefit the newly created Chaffey Union High School District.
 When Ontario High school opened to students from Upland in 1911, its present name was adopted.
 In 1916, the Chaffey Junior College of Agriculture was added as a postgraduate department to the high school.
 The school's buildings were renovated and additional buildings added during the New Deal.

 A separate junior college district was created in 1922 and in 1957 bonds were approved in support of a complete separation of the high school and college facilities.
 The current location in Rancho Cucamonga opened in the spring of 1960.
 The college's mascot is the Panther.

 President Bill Clinton visited Chaffey in 1996, announcing a proposal to finance two years of community college education to expand the basic education of all Americans to 14 years.
 Chaffey launched its online education program in 1999.

 Voters in 2002 approved the Measure L bond, providing up to $230 million in bonds during a 10-year period for the Facilities Master Plan.
 Through Measure L, Chaffey built its Chino campus in 2002 and expanded the Fontana campus, which opened in 1996.
 In 2017, Chaffey was named a top 10 community college in the nation by the Aspen Institute.
-Philanthropist MacKenzie Scott awarded Chaffey with a $25 million gift in 2021 because of Chaffey’s dedication to equity.
+Philanthropist MacKenzie Scott gave Chaffey $25 million in 2021 because of its dedication to equity.

 The college’s passage of Measure P in 2018 allowed Chaffey to make repairs, upgrades and improvements at its three campuses.
-Plans are underway to build a fourth campus in Ontario.
+Plans are under way to build a fourth campus in Ontario.